Cooley Peninsula: Sport

 The local Gaelic football and ladies' Gaelic football club is Cooley Kickhams, based south of Carlingford.

 People

-The Cooley Peninsula is the home of current Leinster and Irish rugby players, Rob Kearney and David Kearney.
+The Cooley Peninsula is the home of former Leinster and Irish rugby players, Rob Kearney and David Kearney.
 U.S. President Joe Biden has ancestors from the area.
 He shares a great-grandfather with the Kearney brothers.
-RTE sports commentator Jimmy Magee (1935-2017) was raised on the Cooley Peninsula.
+RTE sports commentator Jimmy Magee (1935–2017) was raised on the Cooley Peninsula.